The Thief and the Cobbler: Music

-During production under Allied Filmmakers, four musical numbers were added: "It's So Amazing", "Am I Feeling Love", "She Is More", and "Bom Bom Bom Beem Bom".
-Note that these songs are only present in both the Princess and the Cobbler version of the film and the Arabian Knight version of the film.
+During production under Allied Filmmakers, four musical numbers were added: "She Is More", "Am I Feeling Love?", "Bom Bom Bom Beem Bom", and "It's So Amazing".
+These songs are only present in both the Princess and the Cobbler and Arabian Knight versions of the film.

+All lyrics are written by Norman Gimbel, while the music is composed by Robert Folk.

+The pop version of "Am I Feeling Love?" was performed by Arnold McCuller and Andrea Robinson.